David Bowie: The Genesis of Tin Machine

 ποΈ Home Office

-πΈ Event: Month-End Review: Abandoning the 80s Sound
+πΈ Event: Chronology: Month-End Review and Abandoning the 80s Sound

-ποΈ Note: David concludes February by officially deciding to shelf any plans for a solo follow-up to ‘Never Let Me Down’.
-He instructs his team to look for a small, raw studio environment for his next project.
+ποΈ Notes: Bowie concludes February by officially deciding to shelf all plans for a commercial solo follow-up to ‘Never Let Me Down’.
+He instructs his team to identify small, raw studio environments, signaling his intent to return to a more primitive and collaborative recording process.

 ποΈ Home Office

-πΈ Event: Month-End Review: Abandoning the 80s Sound
+πΈ Event: Chronology: Month-End Review and Abandoning the 80s Sound

-ποΈ Note: David concludes February by officially deciding to shelf any plans for a solo follow-up to ‘Never Let Me Down’.
-He instructs his team to look for a small, raw studio environment for his next project.
+ποΈ Notes: Bowie concludes February by officially deciding to shelf all plans for a commercial solo follow-up to ‘Never Let Me Down’.
+He instructs his team to identify small, raw studio environments, signaling his intent to return to a more primitive and collaborative recording process.

 The Assembly of the Band β March 1988